 Create a self-care routine

-I go into this a lot more in my book Sacred Self-Care for the Highly Sensitive Mom, but a self-care routine is really simple: take time out alone to do things you love doing or things that help you re-center.
+I go into this a lot more in my guide and worksheet bundle Sacred Self-Care for Moms, but a self-care routine is really simple: take time out alone to do things you love doing or things that help you re-center.
 You can spend 10 effective minutes re-centering, a few hours, or any amount of time in between.

 Some suggestions for making the most of your self-care time: